jpablo-13/jpablo-13.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: jpablo
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is the place where I write things down that I find interesting, think will be helpful, or simply want to share them.